In addition to storing metadata about database objects in the data

 .sdi files that are created in the schema

 directory.
-SDI data is stored in
+SDI data is generated in a compact

-Serialized Dictionary Information (SDI) is present in all
+Serialized dictionary information (SDI) is present in all

 InnoDB tablespace files except for temporary